Hirosvk/slack_ttt/README.md

 - POST api/games/check => GamesController#check
 - POST api/games/how => GamesController#how

 Additionally, it accepts GET request to any unmatched routes, and returns a response with the status 200 with a JSON message "Hi Slack people!".
+This feature was implemented to accommodate SSL checking.

 ### Security and Credentials
-Slack Tic-Tac-Toe verify the parameter "token" for all incoming requests besides GET request.
+Slack Tic-Tac-Toe verifies the parameter "token" for all incoming requests besides GET request.
 Tokens issued by Slack are stored in the server database, and any incoming requests from other sites without valid tokens will fail.
 Please see the code [here][slash_command_token]

 When the app makes a request to Slack API, it retrieves the token from the database.
 The app uses Slack API Tester token, which, I think, is sufficient for the purpose of the assignment.

 I needed to set up Cross Origin Resource Sharing when I was conducting the integration test and sending requests from my browser.
-However, I found out that it was unnecessary for the requests from Slack and commented out [this section][cors]
+However, I found out that it was unnecessary for the requests from Slack and so commented out [this section][cors]

 ### Test Drive Development
 I used TDD approach in creating my Slack Tic-Tac-Toe to achieve robust functionalities and to make refactoring/modification easier.
 Two rounds of testing was conducted during development: unit tests for the core models(Challenge and Board), and integration tests for API endpoints.